plgd-dev/doc/content/en/architecture/component-overview.md

 {{< /plantuml >}}

 {{% note %}}
-Client requesting resource observation will immediately start to receive notifications without additional request to the device over CoAP Gateway.
-As the plgd.cloud is by default observing resources of all connected devices, responsible Gateway will just subscribe to the [Event Bus](#event-bus) and forward requested notifications. **Handling of CRUDN operations is same for every Gateway.**
+A client requesting resource observation will immediately start to receive notifications without additional requests to the device over the CoAP Gateway.
+As the plgd.cloud is by default observing the resources of all connected devices, the Gateway responsible will just subscribe to the [Event Bus](#event-bus) and forward requested notifications. **Handling of CRUDN operations is the same for every Gateway.**
 {{% /note %}}

 #### Delete a device

-At some point, user might want to delete the device from the plgd Cloud.
-There are two possibilities how to achieve it.
+At some point, a user might want to delete a device from the plgd Cloud.
+There are two ways to achieve this.

 ##### Disconnect the device from the plgd Cloud using Onboarding Tool

-Device is at this point requested to disconnect from the plgd Cloud from the local network, by the Onboarding tool.
-This process covers multiple steps:
+Through Onboarding Tool, a device is requested to disconnect from the plgd Cloud and from the local network.
+There are three steps:

-1. Send the SignOff message which deregisters the device
+1. Send the SignOff message, which deregisters the device
 2. Close the TCP connection
 3. Cleanup of the cloud configuration resource

 ##### Force disconnect by the plgd Cloud

-User might decide to delete the device directly using the plgd API.
-This approach is handy when it comes to stale devices, which cannot be any more requested by the Onboarding Tool to disconnect, and you want to clean up your list of devices in the plgd Cloud.
+A user might decide to delete the device directly using the plgd API.
+This approach is handy for stale devices, which cannot any longer be requested to disconnect through the Onboarding Tool; thus enabling a clean up of the list of devices in the plgd Cloud.

 {{< plantuml id="device-delete" >}}
 @startuml